-Index’s Salesforce Ridge Partnership Tier Benefits Federal Health IT Mission Critical Programs and Citizens they serve
+Index’s Salesforce Ridge Partnership Tier benefits Federal Health IT mission critical programs and citizens they serve

 Index Analytics delivers data-driven innovative solutions to improve citizen services.

-WINDSOR MILL, NORTH CAROLINA, UNITED STATES, August 29, 2023/EINPresswire.com/ -- Index Analytics (Index), a leading government contractor delivering innovative solutions to improve citizen services, proudly announces its Salesforce Ridge Partnership Tier.
+WINDSOR MILL, MARYLAND, UNITED STATES, August 30, 2023/EINPresswire.com/ -- Index Analytics (Index), a leading government contractor delivering innovative solutions to improve citizen services, proudly announces its Salesforce Ridge Partnership Tier.

 Since 2014, Index has successfully deployed several Salesforce platform solutions for nationwide, mission-critical federal programs in support of agencies within the Department of Health and Human Services (DHHS) and the Department of Homeland Security (DHS).
 The Salesforce Ridge Partner Status demonstrates Index's expertise with low code/no code platforms, meeting stringent criteria set by Salesforce to become a valued partner.